The last frontier

 The purse industry in recession since World War evolved since 1925 toward making chains in precious metals and jewelry.
 The latter activity came to the fore in the early forties and promoted the development of the economy Menorca.

 The struggle for democratic rights rekindled the last of Franco.
 The Constitution of 1978 legalized political parties and unions and people can participate in democratic elections, with some mixed results with respect to the island.

 Since the mid-nineteenth century, local authorities are trying to recover some menorquinas self-government, claiming a county council that would allow them to manage the island.
-The Statute of Autonomy (1983) is recognized that right and the Island Council is the institution that makes it effective.
+The Statute of Autonomy (1983) are recognized that right and the Island Council is the institution that make it effective.

 In 1993, Unesco declared Menorca Reserve of the Biosphere.
-The aim is the conservation of representative ecosystems of the island, further research on the environment and promotes sustainable development in the medium and long-term.
+The aim is the conservation of representative ecosystems of the island, further research on the environment and promote sustainable development in the medium and long term.